igortxra/dotfiles/README.md

 # My Dotfiles
 🗄️ Here I store my dotfiles.
+Think the repo root as the $HOME dir.
+This README.md are a mini documentation of how I manage my OS.

 🫠 Basically an `Arch Linux` OS with `Qtile` as Window Manager; `Xorg` as display server with `Picom` compositor.